 Students are encouraged to seek financial assistance from outside sources.
 Schools, music clubs and organizations, youth orchestras and bands, service clubs (e.g., Rotary, Kiwanis, etc.), businesses, and foundations may be willing to help.
 Be professional and creative, and start planning early.

-All payments, except the $65 application fee and $800 enrollment fee, will be fully refunded if the Center receives notice of cancellation due to serious illness before May 1.
+All payments, except the $35 application fee and a $500 enrollment fee (included in total tuition), will be fully refunded if the Center receives notice of cancellation due to serious illness before May 15.

 Written verification from an M.D. is required before a refund can be made.
 No reduction in fees can be made for late arrival or early departure.